hinto-janai/monero-bash/README.md

 * [`p2pool.conf`](https://github.com/hinto-janaiyo/monero-bash/blob/main/config/p2pool.conf)
 * [`xmrig.json`](https://github.com/hinto-janaiyo/monero-bash/blob/main/config/xmrig.json)

-P2Pool does not currently have native support for a configuration file, so monero-bash uses its self-created `p2pool.conf`.
-Processes that are started in the background (`monero-bash start <process>`) will also respect their config files, for example: If you set `MINI=true` in `p2pool.conf`, `monero-bash start p2pool` will start P2Pool on the mini sidechain.
-And of course, a process will use the config file if started directly (`monero-bash full <process>`).
+P2Pool does not have native support for a config file, so monero-bash uses its self-created `p2pool.conf`.

+Processes that are started in the background (`monero-bash start <process>`) will also respect their config files.
+For example: If you set `MINI=true` in `p2pool.conf`, `monero-bash start p2pool` will start P2Pool on the mini sidechain.

 ---

-### P2Pool Mining
+### Mining
+These instructions (and monero-bash itself) is built around running your own P2Pool, with XMRig pointed at it, [click here for more info.](https://github.com/SChernykh/p2pool) However you can use whatever combination you'd like: only Monero for a node/wallet, only P2Pool, etc.

 ***Warning:***
 * Wallet addresses are public on P2Pool!
 It is recommended to create a seperate mining wallet.
 * You are using your own nodes to mine.
 Both the Monero & P2Pool nodes have to be fully synced!

-To start mining on P2Pool:
+**To start mining on P2Pool with XMRig:**
 1. Install all the packages: `monero-bash install all`
 2. Configure basic mining settings: `monero-bash config`
-3. You can then start all processes in the background: `monero-bash start all`
+3. Start all processes in the background: `monero-bash start all`
-4. And watch them live with: `monero-bash watch <status/monero/p2pool/xmrig>`
+4. And watch them live with: `monero-bash watch status`

 It may be useful to download `screen` or `tmux` so you can open multiple terminals and use:
 ```